 Reasons to avoid

-It’s not an obvious pick, but don’t count it out.
-The Microsoft Surface Duo 2 does still look like Dr. Frankenstein put it together, but if you’re a busy professional and enjoy using Windows, then you just might have a good reason to pick this one up.
+It might not be an obvious pick but don’t count this one out.
+The Microsoft Surface Duo 2 looks a little like Dr. Frankenstein put it together, but if you’re a busy professional and enjoy using Windows, then you just might have a good reason to pick this one up.

 First of all, the gorgeous dual displays are really impressive.
 Thanks to that HDR AMOLED screen, this is a decent way to unwind and watch some of your favorite clips or flick through your holiday snaps.
 It’s also really quite big when spread out to its widest, though that does mean it’s not the most portable of devices even when snapped together again.